The PR BlogDigital PRContent & InboundContent is Not Marketing—It's Communications

 Red Bull could, of course, take the route of traditional marketing.
 “Here’s our sports drink, Red Bull.
 It’s awesome.
 Buy it, and you can be awesome, too.
 Look at these slick visuals of backlighted cans sprayed misty for your viewing pleasure.”

 Instead, Red Bull has opted for editorial content that’s worth watching.
-Not only are they producing content that the extreme sports community loves, but they’re also even sponsoring their passions, allowing them to pursue their dreams.
+Not only are they producing content that the extreme sports community loves, but they’re also sponsoring their passions, allowing them to pursue their dreams.
 I don’t know how they came up with the strategy, but we can all see that it’s different from traditional advertising.

 Red Bull still does regular ads; they still sell energy drinks.
 But by focusing not just on marketing but on editorial communication, too, their brand has reached an iconic level in their niche.